fatehMohamed14/React-Client-for-strapi/README.md

-# Getting Started with Create React App
+# 🐱 Cats Blog React App 🐱

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a client app for a backend developped using Strapi [Strapi App](https://github.com/fatehMohamed14/Strapi-Blog).

 ## Available Scripts